Sparsha-mehta/aws-ai/src/aimldl/modelevalmetric.md

 **2. MAPE (Mean Absolute Percentage Error)**
 - Instead of computing actual difference of values, computes how far off you are as a percentage
-- Same idea as MAE, but computing the average of percentages
+- Same idea as MAE, but computing the **average of percentages**

+> So it is like take the difference (same as MAE) and then you need to divide the wholeby y-hat (predicted value)

 ![alt text](image-44.png)

 **3. RMSE (Root Mean Squared Error)**
-- Formula is more complicated
-- The idea is that you're trying to smooth out the error
+- The idea is that you're trying to **smooth out the error**
+- RMSE is a way to evaluate the error for your regression

 ![alt text](image-45.png)

 **4. R Squared**
-- Looks at the variance in your model
+- Explains the variance in your model
 - If R squared is close to 1, your predictions are good

+> From an exam perspective, remember that MAE, MAPE, RMSE, and R-squared are metrics used to give the quality of a regression and to see if it is going to be acceptable for us or not.
+From **model optimization point of view**, we are going to try to minimize these **errors' metrics**, so that we know our model is accurate

 ### **Understanding Regression Metrics with Examples**

 Let's say you're trying to predict how well students did on a test based on how many hours they studied.

 **Error Measurement Metrics (MAE, MAPE, RMSE):**
-- These show how accurate the model is
+- These show how **"accurate"** the model is
-- Example: If your RMSE is 5, that means on average, your model predictions will be about 5 points off from the actual student score
+- Example: If your RMSE is 5, that means on average, your model predictions will be about **5 points off** from the actual student score
-- Easy to quantify and measure
+- It is very Easy to quantify and measure

 **R Squared:**
-- Measures variance - a bit more difficult to understand
+- It Measures **variance** - a bit more difficult to understand
-- Example: R squared of 0.8 means that 80% of changes in test scores can be explained by how much students studied (your input feature)
+- For Example: R squared of 0.8 means that 80% of changes in test scores can be explained by how much students studied (which was your input feature)
 - The remaining 20% is due to other factors like natural ability or luck
 - These other factors may not be captured by your model because they're not features in your model
-- Very good R squared close to 1 means you can explain almost everything of the target variable's variance thanks to your input features
+- Very good R squared close to 1 means you can explain almost everything of the target variable's variance thanks to your input features that you have

 ## **Key Takeaways**